 Though many African and Asian countries are seeing the same push and joined the Polygamist families; according to many experts, China’s “socialist market economy (SOEs), and its interests in Africa are geared toward securing enough energy, resources, and minerals to feed its industrialization program.
 Again, it will be up to the experts to decide if other industrialized countries should make a deeper push for a piece of this pie.

 Who has authority in these marriages or debt diplomacy:

-This is a delicate balance because often the decisions made in most poor and developing countries are political, and the leaders of the ruling party in most of those final agreements have a unilateral pen.
+This is a delicate balance because often the decisions made in most poor and developing countries are political, and the leaders of the ruling party has a unilateral pen on most final decisions.

 Simply put, do they have a choice when the milk has already been taken from the cow, and it is ready to graze on a set of green grass without the gates to stop them from entering.